PhilipLages/PhilipLages/README.md

 Full Stack Web Development Student
 ---------------------------

 I am in career transition, and have a degree in mechanical engineering.
-I have always liked technology, so I found in Trybe the opportunity to invest in this area professionally.
+I have always liked technology, so I found at Trybe the opportunity to invest in this area professionally.

 I love traveling, and getting to know new cultures, so I'm looking for a chance to fulfill my dreams in technology.
 About Trybe: